Creativity, Research, Design: Characteristics of Tulane's Undergraduate BME Program

 Distinctive features of Tulane's BMEN undergraduate curriculum:

 - One full year of Anatomy and Physiology.
-In the first semester of the junior year, all students take a Human Anatomy course with a Gross Anatomy laboratory.
-The second semester is a Quantitative Physiology course that is taught by faculty from Tulane's School of Medicine
+In the first semester of the junior year, all students take a Human Anatomy course with a Gross Anatomy laboratory followed by a Quantitative Physiology course and lab in the second semester.

 - Two and one-half years of Mathematics, culminating in the course "Mathematical Modeling and Analysis of Biological Systems"